-The output of this Working Group will be a NISO Recommended Practice to modernize library-vendor technical interoperability using RESTful Web service APIs and standard mobile application intent calls, solving the problem of multiple vendor methods for integration with discovery platforms, OPACs, patron accounts, etc. Currently, each individual implementation provides a different patron experience which makes it difficult for new users to adopt e-content, and for libraries to support all the variances.
-The Working Group has relied on the Queens Library API Requirements for its initial draft and has been liaising with the BIC LCF to ensure communication in development.
+The FASTEN Working Group's NISO Recommended Practice was available for public comment through November 30, 2019.
+This document is intended to modernize library-vendor technical interoperability using RESTful Web service APIs and standard mobile application intent calls and solve the problem of multiple vendor methods for integration with discovery platforms, OPACs, patron accounts, etc. Currently, each individual implementation provides a different patron experience which makes it difficult for new users to adopt e-content, and for libraries to support all the variances.
+The Working Group relied on the Queens Library API Requirements for its initial discussion points and liaised with the BIC LCF to ensure communication in development.

 The tasks undertaken by the Working Group included analysis of user and developer "pain points" and examination of existing library-vendor communication toolsets for potential overlap.
-The planned group output will include a foundation API set that the library industry can build on to fulfill an array of user and library needs related to authentication, finding and using various types of content and other functional considerations.
-Implementation of the recommendations would ultimately result in users experiencing quicker response times, more flexible item discovery and delivery options, improved information on resource availability, and seamless integration of electronic and physical resources.
-Currently the Working Group is finalizing its draft Recommended Practice, intending that it will be available for a public comment period in the near future.
+The group output includes a foundation API set that the library industry can build on to fulfill an array of user and library needs related to authentication, finding and using various types of content and other functional considerations.
+Implementation of the recommendations should ultimately result in users experiencing quicker response times, more flexible item discovery and delivery options, improved information on resource availability, and seamless integration of electronic and physical resources.

 Knowledge Bases And Related Tools (KBART) Standing Committee